Is there someone in your life, perhaps someone who comes across as self-centered and arrogant, who you suspect may have a narcissistic personality?

 1. Arrogance and conceit

-An overall arrogant or haughty vibe might be the first thing you notice about someone with a narcissistic personality.
+The first thing you might notice about someone with a narcissistic personality is an arrogant or haughty disposition.
 They tend to be boastful, and come across as conceited.
-You may have observed that they consistently display an array of egotistical behaviors and attitudes.
-They may brag and insist that they are always right, while actually grappling with deep-seated self-doubt on the inside (DSM-5, 2013; Mayo Foundation for Medical Education and Research, 2017).
+You may have observed that they consistently display an egotistical behavior and attitude.
+While grappling with deep-seated self-doubt on the inside, they may tend to overcompensate by bragging and insisting they are always right, making them impossibly difficult to reason with (DSM-5, 2013; Mayo Foundation for Medical Education and Research, 2017).

 2. Inability to accept criticism

-Have you ever tried to have a discussion with this person about their mistakes or flaws, only for it to fall on deaf ears, or worse, be met with heated anger?
+Have you ever tried to have a discussion with this person about their mistakes or flaws, only for it to fall on deaf ears?
+Worse still, your good intentions to communicate calmly may have been confronted with heated anger.

-Because narcissistic people act arrogant, and because their insecurities and reluctance to accept themselves run deep, they usually do not handle criticism well and refuse to acknowledge their flaws.
+Because narcissistic people act arrogant, and because their inability to accept themselves runs rather deep, they usually do not handle criticism well and refuse to acknowledge their flaws.
 They are unlikely to respond well to someone else pointing these flaws out (Mayo Foundation for Medical Education and Research, 2017).
+This becomes a hindrance to both personal development and relationships with others, as understanding and learning from one’s own mistakes is a key element in growth.

 3. Grandiose view of self